sajjadGG/book-python/advanced/concurrency/asyncio-wait.rst

 Wait For
 --------
-* The function will wait until the future is actually cancelled, so the total wait time may exceed the timeout.
-If an exception happens during cancellation, it is propagated.
+* The function will wait until the future is actually cancelled
-* This will try to run function for 0.3 seconds
+* Therefore the total wait time may exceed the timeout
+* If an exception happens during cancellation, it is propagated
 * If coroutine does not finish by then, rises ``TimeoutError``

 >>> async def hello():